 Window shop on Orchard Road

 Orchard Road is Singapore’s largest shopping district.
-You’ll find everything from discount stores to high end fashion boutique along Orchard Road.
+You’ll find everything from discount stores to high end fashion boutiques along Orchard Road.
 There is also an abundance of restaurants, cafes and hotels along this 2.5km road.

 Even if you’re not willing to part with your hard earned cash, Orchard Road is definitely worth a stroll down, even just to window shop.

-The Treetop Walk is located in the largest reserve and the first of it’s kind in Singapore.
+The Treetop Walk is located in the largest reserve and the first of its kind in Singapore.
 Part of the adventure is hiking a 6km trail (moderate difficulty) and arriving at a 250m free-standing suspension bridge which is connected to the two highest points (Bukit Peirce and Bukit Kalang) in MacRitchie and offers an incredible views of the forest.

 The Treetop Walk is free for all visitors and will take around 2-3 hours to hike.

-Waterfall & Butterfly Gooms at Changi Airport
+Waterfall & Butterfly Gardens at Changi Airport

 The Rain Vortex is the tallest indoor waterfall in the world.
 It is 7 stories high (or 40 meters) and pumps a whopping 500,000 liters of rainwater down onto a climate controlled indoor forest in the airport.

 The Butterfly Garden is located at Terminal 3 and has over 1000 butterflies over two stories of lush greenery.
-You never in a million years think you were in an airport when in these tranquil gardens.
+You never in a million years would think you were in an airport when in these tranquil gardens.

 As you will see from the above, if you’re looking for things to do in Singapore for yourself or for your family, there is a multitude to choose from.
 Whether you’re a nature love, adrenaline junkie or like to chill in a garden or cruising down a river, you’ll always find something to do in Singapore.